CoverRight’s Mission and Editorial Guidelines.

 How does Medicare Supplement plan pricing work?

-Insurance companies have the power to decide the monthly premium costs for the Medicare Supplement insurance plans they offer.
+Insurance companies can decide the monthly premium costs for their Medicare Supplement insurance plans.

-They can use any of three ways to set premium costs:
+They can use any of the three ways to set premium costs:

-• Community rating: In this method, the plan premium is priced so that everyone who buys the same Medicare Supplement insurance plan pays the same premium each month.
+• Community rating: In this method, the plan premium is priced so that everyone who buys the same Medicare Supplement insurance plan pays the same monthly premium.
 Over time, premiums may increase because of inflation and other factors, but they won’t change because of your age.

 • Issue-age rating: The premium you pay is based on your age when you buy the plan (i.e., plan is cheaper if you buy it at 65 versus if you wait until you are 70).
 Over time, premiums may increase because of inflation and other factors, but they won’t increase because of your age once you’ve bought the plan.

 • Attained-age rating: The premium you pay is based on your current age.
-Younger buyers may find Medicare Supplement insurance plans that are rated this way very affordable.
-Over time, however, these plans may become very expensive because your premium increases as you grow older.
-Inflation may also affect the price of plans priced using the attained-age rating.
+Younger buyers may find Medicare Supplement insurance plans rated this way very affordable.
+Over time, however, these plans may become very expensive because your premiums increase as you age.
+Inflation may also affect the price of plans that are priced using the attained-age rating.

-When shopping for a Medicare Supplement insurance plan, it would behoove you to ask insurance companies what rating system they use to price their plans’ premiums.
+When shopping for a Medicare Supplement insurance plan, you should ask insurance companies what rating system they use to price their plans’ premiums.

 Your health deserves the right plan.